Charissa Thompson May Return To ESPN As Host Of ‘Sunday NFL Countdown’

-Fox Sports 1 anchor Charissa Thompson is reportedly under consideration to succeed the retiring Chris Berman as host of Sunday NFL Countdown on ESPN.
+Fox Sports 1 anchor Charissa Thompson is reportedly under consideration to take over for the retiring Chris Berman as host of Sunday NFL Countdown on ESPN.

 Incumbent ESPN personalities Trey Wingo and Suzy Kolber are also said to be in the running for the same high-profile role.